 5. Users notified via security mailing list

-Current Security Status: No known vulnerabilities (as of v0.1.3)
+Current Security Status: No known vulnerabilities in the tagged stable release (as of v0.5.12)

 Deprecation Notices